anitamegarry/LMNH-Plant-Health-Monitor/pipeline/README.md

  - python3 etl.py

 To convert the pipeline script into a dockerised container, ready to upload to an AWS ECR, run the following command **from the root project directory**:
- - docker build -t [image-name] -f pipeline/dockerfile --platform "linux/amd64" .
+ - docker build -t [image name] -f pipeline/dockerfile --platform "linux/amd64" .